DOI-USGS/ISIS3/README.md

       The environment variables are now set and ISIS is ready for use every time the isis environment is activated.

       **Note** This method will not enable tab completion for arguments in C-Shell.

+    7.2 Using the provided isisVarInit.py script:

+      To use the default values for: `$ISISROOT` and `$ISISDATA`, run the ISIS variable initialization script with default arguments:

+          python $CONDA_PREFIX/scripts/isisVarInit.py

+      Executing this script with no arguments will result in $ISISROOT=$CONDA\_PREFIX and $ISISDATA=$CONDA\_PREFIX/data.
+The user can specify different directories for `$ISISDATA` using the optional value:

+          python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]

+      Now every time the isis environment is activated, $ISISROOT and $ISISDATA will be set to the values passed to isisVarInit.py.
+      This does not happen retroactively, so re-activate the isis environment with one of the following commands:

+          for Anaconda 3.4 and up - conda activate isis prior to Anaconda 3.4 - source activate isis